 FAQs & Friendly Notes

-St Nectan’s Glen and all our staff are very excited to welcome and meet you!
+St Nectan’s Glen and all our staff are very excited to welcome you!

 To assist you the best we can, we have selected the most frequently asked questions to make your journey, arrival, visit and return an experience you will remember for all the right reasons – but we can’t organise the sunshine or light traffic!